 Acknowledging the medium- and long-term positive impact and returns arising from Indigenous PSE.

 In this report, these principles are applied by developing a costing approach, which begins with a benchmarking exercise and then identifies the revenues and expenditures of comparable institutions.
-The analysis then continues with an assessment of the unique needs of Indigenous Institutes, with a focus on the financial resources needed to deliver services equitably, in a manner consistent with the approach and model used by Indigenous post-secondary institutions, which includes more comprehensive, wrap-around and community services than those found in the other two pillars of the Ontario PSE system.
+The analysis then continues with an assessment of the unique needs of Indigenous Institutes.
+It focuses on the financial resources needed to deliver services equitably, in a manner consistent with the approach and model used by Indigenous post-secondary institutions, which includes more comprehensive, wrap-around and community services than those found in the other two pillars of the Ontario PSE system.

 As a result of our analysis and the inputs and advice provided during the engagement process, the report recommends that the Government of Canada: